EASantiago/Portfolio_Project/README.md

 ### Description

-I was insirped by a real national park in Texas for my submission and hopefully get a chance to visit one day.
+I was insirped by a real national park in Texas for my submission and hopefully get a chance to visit the park one day.

 ### Features